LDAWG-a11y/a11yWebApp/src/guides/accessibility-testing-using-linux.md

 ![Screen reader preferences dialog box](src/guideImg/13-orca-preferences-xfce.png)

 I then went into the Voice tab and using the Rate slider, I made the speech quicker.

 ![Screen reader preferences Voice tab](src/guideImg/13-orca-speed-xfce.png)

 To turn off Orca, I used Alt + F2 (to open the dialog box and entered

 ```
 pkill orca
 ```

-High Contrast
+### High Contrast

-Ctrl + H will put the PC into High Contrast mode when at the Login screen – I couldn’t see any difference tbh!
+Ctrl + H will put the PC into High Contrast mode when at the Login screen – I couldn’t see any difference to be honest!

+###
-Chrome extensions
+Chrome browser extensions

 The Chrome extensions I installed:
 • Accessibility Insights for Web (external website) - accessibility testing tool
 • Alt or not (external website) - see alt text on Twitter/X